Report: Russell Westbrook to Sign With Clippers

 Get today's sports news out of Los Angeles.
 Here's the latest on the Dodgers, Lakers, Angels, Kings, Galaxy, LAFC, USC, UCLA and more LA teams.

-The Lakers traded Westbrook to the Jazz in exchange for a 2023 first round pick on Wednesday as part of a three team deal.
+Part of a three-team deal, the Lakers traded Westbrook and a 2023 first-round pick to the Jazz on Wednesday.
 In 52 contests with the Lakers this season, he has averaged 15.9 points, 6.2 rebounds and 7.5 assists per game.